jamesduncombe/codendesign/README.md

 So, once Foreman is installed, you just need to run `foreman start` in your terminal.

-…and it will find the `Procfile` and start the web server (which is currently [Puma](http://puma.io/) - no special reason, I was just playing!).
+This will start the webserver and also start up the Docker container running Memcached (the Docker container is started with `--rm` to remove it once you stop Foreman).

-Browse to `http://localhost:5000` and you should be golden.
+Browse to `http://localhost:9292` and you should be golden.

+If you'd like to run this without Memcached, you can, just start the webserver manually with: `rackup`.

 Please feel free to fork it and improve :)